Houseplants Care and Maintenance

 thrive in shady or indirect sunlight.

-But, this does not mean that your plant does not need sunlight, or will not
+But, this does not mean that your plant does not need any sunlight at all,

-benefit from sunlight during some portion of the day.
-And some varieties
+or will not benefit from sunlight during some portion of the day.
+Some varieties

-will require more sunlight than others.
-A lot of us will chase the sunlight
+require more sunlight than others.
+A lot of us will chase the sunlight as

-as it moves from window to window on a sunny winter's day.
-Read up about
+it moves from window to window on a sunny winter's day.
+Read up about the

-the type of plant you you have.
-And, if your plant shows signs of light
+type of plant you you have.
+And, if your plant shows signs of light deficiency,

 You can also buy artificial grow-lights.
 These will help those plants that

 require more sunlight than you can provide.
-And, you can use the grow-lights
+You can use the grow-lights when

 Tip: Rotate the container every few days so all sides of the plant